-On occasion, the objective and policy behind a statute are readily discernible because Congress explicitly stated as much in provisions describing the "sense of Congress."
-A "sense of Congress" provision will frequently state what Congress wanted to accomplish with the particular legislation.
-The current U.S. Code is replete with "sense of Congress" provisions.
+On occasion, the objective and policy behind a statute are readily discernible because Congress explicitly stated as much in provisions titled the "Sense of Congress."
+A Sense of Congress provision will frequently state what Congress wanted to accomplish with the particular legislation.
+The current U.S. Code is replete with Sense of Congress provisions.
 See, e.g., 2 U.S.C. § 1511(a); 5 U.S.C. § 9701(f)(1); 15 U.S.C. § 2221(l)(1); 21 U.S.C. § 1961(a).

-This Court and other courts have turned to and relied on "sense of Congress" provisions when interpreting statutes.
+This Court and other courts have turned to and relied on Sense of Congress provisions when interpreting statutes.
 In Accardi v.
 Pennsylvania Railroad Co., 383 U.S. 225 (1966), the Court addressed whether a former employer had improperly denied World War II veterans their seniority rights guaranteed by the Selective Training and Service Act of 1940.
 The Court looked to the statute's language, noting that it "clearly manifests a purpose and desire on the part of Congress to provide as nearly as possible that persons called to serve their country in the armed forces should, upon returning to work in civilian life, resume their old employment without any loss because of their service to their country."
 Id. at 228.
-This "continuing purpose of Congress," as the Court observed, was further established by a "sense of Congress" provision that spoke directly to the protection of employment rights to veterans returning to civilian life.
+This "continuing purpose of Congress," as the Court observed, was further established by a Sense of Congress provision that spoke directly to the protection of employment rights to veterans returning to civilian life.
 Id. at 229.

-Courts of appeals have similarly relied on "sense of Congress" provisions when interpreting statutes.
+Courts of appeals have similarly relied on Sense of Congress provisions when interpreting statutes.
 See Hanson v.
 Espy, 8 F.3d 469, 476 (7th Cir.
-1993) (relying on a "sense of Congress" provision to support the interpretation of the Disaster Assistance Act of 1988); United States v.
+1993) (relying on a Sense of Congress provision to support the interpretation of the Disaster Assistance Act of 1988); United States v.
 Ellis, 714 F.2d 953, 955-56 (9th Cir.
-1983) (relying on a "sense of Congress" provision when interpreting the Consolidated Farm and Rural Development Act of 1961).
-While a "sense of Congress" provision may not always be controlling, it "can be useful in resolving ambiguities in statutory construction" and in reinforcing the meaning of the law.
+1983) (relying on a Sense of Congress provision when interpreting the Consolidated Farm and Rural Development Act of 1961).
+While a Sense of Congress provision may not always be controlling, it "can be useful in resolving ambiguities in statutory construction" and in reinforcing the meaning of the law.
 State Highway Comm'n v.
 Volpe, 479 F.2d 1099, 1116 (8th Cir.
 1973).

-Of course, a "sense of Congress" provision does not always create legal rights.
-The plain text of the "sense of Congress" statement may use non-mandatory language, such as the word "should."
+Of course, a Sense of Congress provision does not generally create legal rights.
+The plain text of the Sense of Congress statement may use non-mandatory language, such as the word "should."
 See, e.g., Monahan v.
 Dorchester Counseling Ctr., Inc., 961 F.2d 987, 994-95 (1st.
 Cir.
-1992) (holding as non-binding a "sense of Congress" that each state "should" review and revise its laws to ensure services for mental health patients); Yang v.
+1992) (holding as non-binding a Sense of Congress that each state "should" review and revise its laws to ensure services for mental health patients); Yang v.
 Cal.
 Dep't of Social Servs., 183 F.3d 953, 958-61 (9th Cir.
-1999) (explaining that the "sense of Congress" that Hmong and other Lao refugees who fought in Vietnam war "should" be considered veterans for purposes of receiving certain welfare benefits).
-Or the "sense of Congress" provision is issued in a non-binding House or Senate Resolution.
+1999) (noting the Sense of Congress that Hmong and other Lao refugees who fought in Vietnam war "should" be considered veterans for purposes of receiving certain welfare benefits).
+Or the Sense of Congress provision is issued in a non-binding House or Senate Resolution.
+Even so, a sense of Congress provision is almost always a direct statement of legislative intent, having bicameral approval.